Jana0509/Build-Serverless-Chatbot-AmazonBedrock/README.md

 1. **CloudFormation Template :** Used CFT to provision the Resources such as VPC, RDS, S3
 2. **Amazon Bedrock & Claude 3 Haiku:** Integrated Anthropic's Claude 3 Haiku, a cutting-edge AI model optimized for fast and efficient natural language processing, to generate intelligent response based on User Input.
 Amazon Bedrock provides a fully managed environment to deploy and scale foundation models with ease.
 3. **Amazon Bedrock Titan Embedding Model:** It helps to convert the object to mathetical vectors and helps to store the vector to Vector DB(Opensearch Serverless)
-4. **Knowledge Bases:** It is the External Datasource which will be augmented with the User prompt to get the accurate response from the Foundation Model (Claude 3 Haiku)
+4. **Knowledge Bases:** It is the External Datasource which will be augmented with the User prompt to get the accurate response from the Foundation Model (Claude 3 Haiku).
+It is used to enhance the model's capability
 5. **Bedrock Agents:** : Used to automate multistep tasks by seamlessly connecting with company systems, APIs, and data sources
 6. **Lambda:** Serverless Compute service which process the business logic and its high available, scalable.
 7. **S3** : It is the Object Storage Service which helps to store the Company's PDF and Documents.
 It is high available and scalable.